karpetrosyan/hishel/docs/advanced/controllers.md

 ```

 !!! note
-    Servers may prohibit only some headers from being stored in a shared cache by sending a headers such as `Cache-Control: private=set-cookie`.
+    Servers may prohibit only some headers from being stored in a shared cache by sending a header such as `Cache-Control: private=set-cookie`.
 However, `Hishel` with `cache_private=False` will still not cache the response, at all.

 ### Allowing stale responses